Climate Justice Alliance

 The Native Organizers Alliance, a project of the Alliance for a Just Society, is dedicated to building the organizing capacity of activists, organizers and groups building people’s power among native peoples across the continent.
 It also provides a forum for Native organizers and organizations to work in collaboration with each other, share best practices, and promote their work with national allies.

-NC Climate Justice Summit
+NC Climate Justice Collective

 New Economy Coalition